Wal-Mart bribery review includes Brazil, China

 Wal-Mart representatives did not immediately respond to a request for a comment, but the company has said it is "committed to a full and independent investigation," and that "it would be inappropriate for us or others to come to conclusions before the investigation is complete."

-While Wal-Mart has tapped the brakes on its growth in Brazil and China, last month Walmart International CEO Doug McMillon said the slowdown was not a result of foreign bribery concerns.

-Lawyers for Wal-Mart are scheduled to brief Congressional investigators on Wednesday about the "investigative protocols" the company is using to examine bribery allegations in Mexico, according to the letter.

-(Reporting By Aruna Viswanatha in Washington and Jessica Wohl in Chicago; Editing by John Wallace, Tim Dobbyn and Bernard Orr)
+(Reporting By Aruna Viswanatha in Washington and Jessica Wohl in Chicago; Editing by John Wallace and Tim Dobbyn)